arduino/docs-content/content/tutorials/generic/micropython-installation/micropython-installation.md

 dfu-util -a 0 -d 0x2341:0x035b -D {firmware.dfu}
 ```

 Again, don't disconnect or power off your board during this part of the process, watch the progress of flashing the firmware to your board.

+You should now see **two** progress bars appear in one after the other.
+The first one is showing the progress of erasing the firmware that was previously on the board, and the second one is showing the progress of flashing the new firmware.

 Once complete, you're all set and you're ready to start programming the board in MicroPython.

 Go to the Arduino Lab MicroPython IDE and press connect in the top left, choose the port, and code away!